2. Health Insurance Cover in France

 However, it is not infrequently the case that there will be services you receive not covered by the 80% rate of reimbursement, such as a charge for a private room, television, or excess charges imposed by consultants.
 These latter are called dépassement d’honoraires and you may wish to ask about them before you receive treatment.
 In-patients also pay a daily charge of €18 not reimbursed by the social security system, although those with a right to 100% reimbursement do not pay this charge.

 As these residual and extra costs may be significant you need to consider taking out travel insurance to cover them.
 Holding an EHIC/GHIC will substantially reduce the costs of such insurance.

 The level of reimbursement of dental care in France is also low, so if you need expensive emergency dental care, expect to have to pay most of it out of your own pocket, unless you have travel insurance that will cover it.

 2.6.4.
 Reimbursement Procedures

-You need to make application for reimbursement of your cost to the local office of the Caisse Primaire d'Assurance-Maladie (CPAM).
+You need to apply for reimbursement of your costs to the local office of the Caisse Primaire d'Assurance-Maladie (CPAM).
 You can do so by visiting them direct, or sending them the paperwork.